-- An ESE certified teacher teaching students in Grades K-6 enrolled in 7700 (Grades K-5 students) and 7800 (Grade 6 students) series core academic subject courses must be certified in elementary education. - An ESE certified teacher teaching 7800 and 7900 series core academic courses must be certified in the content area of the course number assigned. - An ESE certified teacher of 7800 or 7900 series core academic courses may use the Middle Grades Integrated Curriculum (MGIC) subject area test to meet certification requirements when the content of the ESE course is applicable to MGIC.
-The use of MGIC certification for infield purposes is governed by the grandfathering provision of the Department's May 13, 2011, memorandum.
+- An ESE certified teacher instructing students in grades K-6 enrolled in 7700 (grades K-5 students) and 7800 (grade 6 students) series core academic subject courses must be certified in elementary education. - An ESE certified instructing teaching 7800 and 7900 series core academic courses must be certified in the content area of the course number assigned. - An ESE certified teacher of 7800 or 7900 series core academic courses may use the Middle Grades Integrated Curriculum (MGIC) or Elementary Education (K-6) for those applicable under the grandfathering provision of the Department's May 13, 2011, memorandum.